 Due to its greatly sought-after amenities, including easy access to Washington, D.C., and government buildings in the surrounding area, McLean, Virginia, real estate is valued significantly more than similar properties in other parts of the state.
-Many of the large, single-family homes for sale are priced well into the seven figures, and houses are primarily four or five bedroom properties.
+Many of the large, single-family homes for sale in McLean, VA are priced well into the seven figures, and houses are primarily four or five bedroom properties.
 Most residents own their homes, whether they choose a detached house or a condo in one of the area's complexes.

 Living in McLean